BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/1-OVERVIEW.md

 The holder of a credential can then selectively reveal any of the micro-claims in this document.
 For instance, the holder could reveal just their name, their photo, and the issuer's signature, thereby proving that the issuer did indeed certify those facts.

 Redaction is performed by building a set of `Digest`s that will be revealed.
 All digests not present in the reveal-set will be replaced with redaction markers containing only the hash of what has been redacted, thus preserving the hash tree including revealed signatures.
-If a higher-level object is redacted, then everything it contains will also be redacted, so if a deeper object is to be revealed, all of its parent objects up to the level of the authenticating signature also need to be revealed, even though not everything *about* the parent objects must be revealed.
+If a higher-level object is redacted, then everything it contains will also be redacted, so if a deeper object is to be revealed, all of its parent objects up to the level of the verifying signature also need to be revealed, even though not everything *about* the parent objects must be revealed.

 ```
 {